llorebaga/TEMPO/README.md

-# QOC_MPO
+# Matrix product operators for time evolution
-Using matrix product operators for quantum optimal control
+Using matrix product operators to efficiently calculate the time evolution of quantum systems.
+We also apply this method to quantum optimal control.